vaishnavijagtapma2025/stock-market-analysis-python/report.md

 The fundamental landscape analysis reveals substantial cross-sectional variation in valuation, profitability, leverage, and growth characteristics across firms and sectors.
 The feature-correlation heatmap shows that stock prices are positively associated with profitability and valuation-related variables, while most explanatory features maintain only moderate pairwise correlations.
 This indicates that the engineered variables capture complementary dimensions of firm performance rather than redundant information, reducing concerns regarding severe multicollinearity and supporting the suitability of regularised models such as Ridge Regression.

 Sector-wise PE ratio analysis further highlights differences in market expectations, with Retail, Consumer, and Textiles trading at relatively higher valuation multiples, implying stronger anticipated growth, whereas Metals, Finance, and Energy appear comparatively undervalued.
-T

 he ROE-versus-profit-margin and revenue-versus-earnings-growth scatter plots demonstrate considerable firm-level heterogeneity, with several outliers exhibiting exceptionally strong profitability or earnings expansion.

 Additionally, the EPS distribution indicates that earnings leadership is concentrated among a limited number of large firms, reflecting uneven financial strength within the market.
 Overall, the analysis confirms that future stock performance is influenced by a combination of valuation, profitability, growth, leverage, and momentum characteristics rather than a single dominant accounting metric, thereby justifying the multi-factor predictive framework adopted in the project.

 ---
+## Chart 6 (EDA) — Technical Signals & Momentum Analysis

+The technical-signal analysis indicates that momentum and trend-based indicators contain meaningful, though moderate, relationships with future stock performance.
+The RSI distribution is centered close to the neutral level of 50, with very few stocks entering extreme overbought or oversold zones, suggesting that the market during the sample period was largely balanced rather than dominated by excessive bullish or bearish sentiment.

+The momentum distributions further show that most firms cluster around modest short-term and medium-term price movements, although several outliers exhibit exceptionally strong positive or negative momentum.
+The positive relationship observed between 4-quarter momentum and subsequent one-year returns suggests that firms with stronger past performance tended to continue outperforming, providing evidence of momentum persistence within the dataset.

+Sector-level RSI analysis reveals that industries such as Energy, Consumer, and Finance contained a larger concentration of technically neutral stocks, while weaker-performing sectors such as Technology and Textiles showed comparatively lower participation, reflecting differing market sentiment across industries.
+The technical correlation analysis demonstrates that momentum-based indicators exhibit small but positive correlations with future returns, whereas the moving-average spread variable shows a weak negative relationship, implying that technical indicators alone possess limited predictive power but may still contribute incremental information when combined with valuation, profitability, and macro-financial variables.
+Overall, the results support the inclusion of technical and momentum features within the multi-factor predictive framework, particularly because they capture short-term market dynamics that are not fully reflected in accounting fundamentals alone.

-## Chart 5 — Baseline vs Machine-Learning Models
+## Chart 7 — All Models: Performance Comparison

-This chart provides the central empirical comparison between the naive persistence benchmark and the machine-learning models.
-The figure demonstrates that all predictive models outperform the baseline on Mean Squared Error, indicating that publicly available financial and market information contains signal beyond the assumption that stock prices simply remain unchanged.

-Ridge Regression achieves the strongest overall out-of-sample performance, suggesting that a regularised linear specification generalises more effectively than highly flexible ensemble methods within a relatively small cross-sectional dataset.
-This finding is economically meaningful because it implies that the relationship between fundamentals, momentum and future prices is sufficiently stable that additional model complexity does not necessarily improve generalisation.
+The model-comparison analysis demonstrates that machine-learning approaches provide meaningful improvements over the naive persistence benchmark, confirming that publicly available financial, technical, and sector-level variables contain predictive information beyond simple price continuation.
+Ridge Regression achieved the strongest overall out-of-sample performance, recording the lowest prediction errors and the highest explanatory power across evaluation metrics.
+This suggests that a regularised linear framework generalises more effectively than more flexible ensemble methods within a relatively small cross-sectional financial dataset, where controlling overfitting is particularly important.

+Economically, the results imply that the relationship between valuation, profitability, momentum, and future stock prices is sufficiently stable and structured for linear regularisation techniques to capture the dominant predictive signal efficiently.
+While Random Forest and XGBoost were able to model non-linear relationships, their higher error rates indicate that additional complexity did not consistently translate into superior forecasting accuracy.

-The directional-accuracy comparison shows that the models consistently exceed the 50 % random baseline but remain near the 60 % charter threshold.
-This result aligns with broader empirical finance literature which shows that predicting exact price levels is generally easier than consistently predicting the sign of future returns over long horizons.
+The directional-accuracy results further show that all models performed above the random 50% benchmark, demonstrating meaningful predictive capability, although most remained near the project charter’s 60% target threshold.
+This outcome is consistent with empirical finance literature, which finds that predicting the exact direction of long-horizon stock returns remains substantially more difficult than modelling general price-level persistence.
+Overall, the findings validate the project’s multi-factor predictive framework while also highlighting the importance of balancing model complexity with generalisation performance in financial forecasting applications.

 ---
-## Chart 6 — Actual vs Predicted Prices
+## Chart 8 — Actual vs Predicted (Test Set)

-The actual-versus-predicted scatterplots assess how closely the fitted models reproduce realised stock-price outcomes on the hold-out test set.
-The concentration of observations around the 45-degree reference line indicates that the models capture the broad scaling relationship between current and future price levels without severe systematic bias.
+The actual-versus-predicted scatterplots evaluate how accurately the models reproduce realised future stock prices on the unseen test dataset.
+In both models, the majority of observations lie close to the 45-degree perfect-prediction line, indicating that the models successfully capture the overall relationship between current firm characteristics and future price levels without substantial systematic bias.
+Ridge Regression exhibits noticeably tighter clustering around the reference line and achieves a substantially higher \( R^2 \), demonstrating superior predictive precision and stronger generalisation performance relative to XGBoost.

-The remaining outliers correspond to firms whose realised returns diverged substantially from model expectations.
-Economically, these deviations likely reflect firm-specific shocks, earnings surprises, macroeconomic developments, or market sentiment changes not captured within the available feature set.
-Importantly, the outliers appear on both sides of the reference line, suggesting that the models do not systematically overpredict or underpredict prices.
+While both approaches perform well for the majority of firms, prediction errors increase for a small number of extreme high-price observations, reflecting the greater difficulty of forecasting outlier firms whose future valuations may be influenced by firm-specific shocks, earnings surprises, macroeconomic changes, or market sentiment effects not fully represented within the available feature set.
+Importantly, deviations occur on both sides of the reference line, suggesting that neither model consistently overpredicts nor underpredicts future prices.

-The comparatively tighter clustering achieved by Ridge Regression reinforces the conclusion that the regularised linear model produced the strongest generalisation performance under the primary metric.
+Economically, the results confirm that the engineered valuation, profitability, momentum, and sector-based variables contain substantial predictive information regarding future stock-price levels, while also reinforcing the conclusion that regularised linear models provide the most reliable balance between accuracy and generalisation within this dataset.

 ---
-## Chart 7 — Residual Analysis
+## Chart 9 — Residual Analysis

 The residual diagnostics evaluate whether the fitted models violate major statistical assumptions or exhibit obvious specification problems.
 The residual-versus-predicted scatterplot shows that prediction errors remain broadly distributed around zero without a strong deterministic structure, indicating that the models captured most systematic relationships present in the data.